 If you see water pooling close to the house or cracks in your foundation, look-up, as you might need to get your gutters repaired or replaced.
 A gutter or downspout is working properly when rainwater is being diverted several feet away from your house or building.
 If water isn’t being diverted away from your house or building, then it’s pooling next to your house and this can cause problems, such as your foundation to crack.

 5. Cracks and holes in gutter

-When your gutters and downspouts aren't performing as they should, problems can arise.
+When your gutters and downspouts aren’t performing as they should, problems can arise.
 If left unchecked, the problems can be big and very costly to fix.
 Regular gutter and downspout maintenance is vital.
-Leaves, branches, and other debris are going to get into your gutters, unless you have a gutter guard, such as GutterRx.
-If you don't have a gutter guard, every Fall or Winter you should at least remove the leaves and branches from your gutters and do a quick check from the ground to look for the above signs.
-If you see any of the above signs that your gutters need repair, contact us for a free gutter and downspout inspection.
+Leaves, branches, dirt, nests, and other debris are going to get into your gutters, unless you have a gutter guard, such as GutterRx.
+If you don’t have a gutter guard, every Fall or Winter you should at least remove debris and obstacles from your gutters and do a quick check from the ground to look for the above signs.
+If you see any of the above signs that your gutters need repair, contact us for a free gutter and downspout inspection and estimate.